Ambleside to Windermere Walk – Everything You Need to Know

 Taxis operate from the same area and provide a quicker ride.

-In warmer months, consider the lake cruiser boat from Bowness (a short walk from Windermere) back to Waterhead Pier in Ambleside, which adds scenic views over the water.
+In the warmer months, consider taking the lake cruiser boat from Bowness (a short walk from Windermere) to Waterhead Pier in Ambleside, which offers scenic views over the water.

 Walking back the same way works if energy remains, but the bus offers the simplest choice.